geovannycordero/geovannycordero.github.io/content/blog/2024-04-17-install-ruby-mac-m2.md

 ---
-title: "Install Ruby on Mac OS with M2 Chip"
+title: 'Install Ruby on Mac OS with M2 Chip'
-date: "2024-04-17"
+date: '2024-04-17'
-excerpt: "Learn how to install older Ruby versions on Mac OS Sonoma with M2 chip using asdf version manager.
-A practical guide for developers working with legacy Ruby projects."
+excerpt: 'Learn how to install older Ruby versions on Mac OS Sonoma with M2 chip using asdf version manager.
+A practical guide for developers working with legacy Ruby projects.'
-readTime: "5 min read"
+readTime: '5 min read'
-tags: ["Ruby", "macOS", "Development Environment", "asdf", "M2 Chip"]
+tags: ['Ruby', 'macOS', 'Development Environment', 'asdf', 'M2 Chip']
-author: "Geovanny Cordero Valverde"
+author: 'Geovanny Cordero Valverde'
 ---

 How to install ruby on Mac OS Sonoma with the M2 chip?